typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

 ${cursor.currentDocument.title}
 ```

-If such a value is undefined, the transformation will fail (unless you tweaked the configuration for error handling).
-[TODO link]
+If such a value is undefined, the transformation will fail (unless you tweaked the configuration for [Error Handling]).

 An optional reference can be expressed by adding an additional `?` right before the variable key: